-Eigenvalues of neutral networks: Interpolating between hypercubes
+Eigenvalues of neutral networks: interpolating between hypercubes

 The principal eigenvalue of small neutral networks determines their robustness, and is bounded by the logarithm of the number of vertices.